CosmoStat/shapepipe/docs/source/configuration.md

 save outputs to `/home/username/my_output_dir`.
-Note that the `FILE_PATTERN` does not need to be complete, in other words files of the form `mygalaxy-00-0.fits` would equally be found if `CORRECT_FILE_PATTERN = True` was added to the options above.
+Note that the `FILE_PATTERN` does not need to be complete, in other words files of the form `mygalaxy-00-0.fits` would equally be found if `CORRECT_FILE_PATTERN = True` were added to the options above.

 Conversely, with the options